Poseidondon/text-detoxification/reports/report_2.md

 That makes the coefficients for each word represent its toxicity, where higher coefficient means more toxic word.
 ### Token toxicity
-In second method, for each token **counted number of occurrences** in a toxic and normal datasets.
+In second method, for each token **number of occurrences** in a toxic and normal datasets is counted.
 Then, token toxicity is got by: **token_toxicity = toxic_count / total_count**.
 Later in the program *log odds ratio* is applied to those values.
 ### Code